eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

 At this point you will be able to see that both nodes are comunicating, and the messages from Publisher 1 can be seen in the Subscriber.

 In the third terminal, run the second publisher, configured with the profiles2.xml file.
-This Publisher will then be configured with ownership strenght value of 2.
+This Publisher will then be configured with ownership strength value of 2.

 .. code-block:: bash